chuckremes/ffi-rzmq/README.txt

 Using the example code from below, MRI to MRI with a 2048 byte message would average around 49 usec.
 The same test using JRuby would average around 55 usec.
 These values would fluctuate depending on the size and number of messages used in the test.
+Unfortunately it isn't an apples to apples comparison because these bindings change the semantics of the #send and #recv methods to use zero-copy whereas the official bindings work with strings.
+In other words, FFI is even slower when converting all messages to/from strings.
+Look at the docs for the ZMQ::Message class for hints on how to do zero-copy buffer processing.

 The hope is that in a multi-threaded environment that JRuby's native threads and lack of GIL will compensate for the FFI overhead.